This document outlines how to configure a New Nagios monitored service.

 By selecting an existing service name in Configuration > Nagios Monitoring > Services you have access to manage the service detail, service check, dependencies, and profiles.
 After making any service changes you will need to use the Apply Hosts tab to indicate the Service properties action(s) and Host services action to be taken.
 The Hosts drop-down box in the Apply Host tab lists all hosts that have this service.
 The checked service properties actions will be applied to the host-service on all of these hosts.

-Make sure to d your service changes, the set of hosts that are assigned this service, the service properties you have checked to apply, and how you want to modify the existing host-services.
+Make sure to double check your service changes, the set of hosts that are assigned this service, the service properties you have checked to apply, and how you want to modify the existing host-services.

 When you're ready, select Apply.